-- A YES vote on this amendment: A yes vote would legalize marijuana consumption in the state of Florida for non-medical purposes, including recreation.
+A YES vote on this amendment: A yes vote would legalize marijuana consumption in the state of Florida for non-medical purposes, including recreation.
 This legalization enables personal consumption and private cultivation of marijuana for sale, requiring a state license to do so.
 It allows those 21 and older to purchase and consume cannabis without a doctor's recommendation.

-The proposal would also remove criminal or civil penalties for adults over 21 who possess and use up to three ounces of cannabis for personal use and allow marijuana dispensaries and other state licensed entities to "acquire, cultivate, process, manufacture, sell, and distribute" cannabis products and accessories. - A NO vote on this amendment: A no vote retains the current marijuana law for the state, which allows for its consumption and sale for medical purposes only.
+A NO vote on this amendment: A no vote retains the current marijuana law for the state, which allows for its consumption and sale for medical purposes only.

-Pros: Legalizing marijuana recreationally gives citizens a new right enshrined in the state constitution.
-Further, marijuana businesses and increased sales from a new recreational market would significantly add to tax revenues.
+Pros: Marijuana businesses and increased sales from a new recreational market would significantly add to tax revenues.
 Such revenues could be used to fund a variety of other initiatives that benefit Floridians.

-Cons: Opponents contend that recreational marijuana will reduce overall productivity in the classroom and workplace and that it will put Florida law at odds with federal law (where recreational marijuana is illegal).
-Legalizing marijuana could lead to greater drug abuse in Florida, exacerbating the public costs of drug-related problems (such as automobile accidents, criminal activity, and fatalities).
+Cons: Recreational marijuana will reduce overall productivity in the classroom and workplace and that it will put Florida law at odds with federal law.
+Legalizing marijuana could lead to greater drug abuse in Florida, exacerbating the public costs of drug-related problems

 Constitutional Merit: This measure can be enacted in statute by the Florida Legislature.
-It does not require a constitutional amendment to address
+It does not require a constitutional amendment to address.

-In Sum: The Florida Constitution currently allows marijuana consumption and sale for medical purposes only, typically as a treatment for chronic illnesses.
-While recreational legalization could create substantial tax benefits, the cost should be weighed against the possible public health problems (and costs) such a measure may exacerbate.
-If the amendment passes, it will go into effect six months after the election.
+In Sum: While recreational legalization could create substantial tax benefits, the cost should be weighed against the possible public health problems (and costs) such a measure may exacerbate.

-AMFNDMFNT 4 Right to Abortion
+AMENDMENT 4 Right to Abortion